Combination Networks with End-user-caches: Novel Achievable and Converse Bounds under Uncoded Cache Placement: Introduction

-\item In this paper, we study outer bounds on $\Rsf^{\star}$ under the constraint of uncoded cache placement when $\Nsf\geq \Ksf$ (the case $\Nsf< \Ksf$ is not treated here for sake of space).
-When the cache contents and the user demands are fixed, the combination network problem becomes a general index coding problem and can be represented as a directed graph.
-Based on this graph, we propose an outer bound by using the ``acyclic index coding outer bound'' as we pioneered in~\cite{ontheoptimality} for shared-link broadcast networks to combination networks .
-Then, by deriving bounds on the joint entropy of the various random variables that define the problem, we provide two novel ways to tighten the ``acyclic index coding outer bound''.
-The combination of these two ideas produces the best known outer bound to date, to the best of our knowledge.
+\item {\it Converse:} For combination networks with end-user-caches, we propose several converse bounds under the constraint of uncoded cache placement when $\Nsf\geq \Ksf$.\footnote{ The case $\Nsf< \Ksf$ can be treated similarly, by simply considering the users with distinct demands; this is not discussed here for sake of space; more details can be found in Remark~\ref{rem:N<K}.}

+Based on the cut-set strategy in~\cite{cachingincom}, we firstly extend the shared-link converse bound under the constraint of uncoded placement to combination networks with end-user-caches, and propose a converse bound based on the acyclic index coding converse bound~\cite{onthecapacityindex}.

+Furthermore, by deriving bounds on the joint entropy of the various random variables that define the problem, we provide a novel converse bound which tightens the acyclic index coding converse bound, and produces the best known converse bound to date, to the best of our knowledge.

 As a result of independent interest, an inequality that generalizes the well-known sub-modularity of entropy is derived, which may find applications in other network information theory problems.